 Spoken bilingualism in children with hearing-devices is documented in the US and in several countries in Europe.

-Sign language has a very different syntax to written English, so any children may be learning two or more languages at the same time during their school years.
+Sign language syntax is very different to written English, so any children may be learning two or more languages simultaneously while at school.

 Spoken Bilinguism Differs To Sign Bilinguism